-Silhouette caricatures consist of a full-length body with an over-exaggerated head.
-Guests enjoy challenging the artist by striking hard-to-cut poses.
-Each cutting only takes a couple of minutes, although this can seem a long time if the pose is also hard to hold!
+Charles’ caricatures are cut freehand from black paper with scissors.
+They consist of a full-length body with an over-exaggerated head.
+Charles encourages the guests to challenge him by striking hard-to-cut poses, but sometimes the guests end up challenging themselves.
+Although each cutting only takes a couple of minutes it can seem a long time if the pose is too hard to hold!

 In his short but brilliant career as a graphic artist AUBREY BEARDSLEY seems to have made just one portrait silhouette.